-They are merely outbirths from the mixed and varied population of the world of spirits; for the most part neither very good nor very evil, though sometimes rising to a more elevated standard, and sometimes sinking to a lower one than common; conversations proceeding from persons like ourselves, who have within the last few years, or few months, or days, gone into the other world from our own midst; our relatives it may be, or friends and acquaintances.
+They are merely outbirths from the mixed and varied population of the world of spirits; for the most part neither very good nor very evil, though always of disorderly character and grade, and sometimes sinking to a lower one than common; conversations proceeding from persons like ourselves, who have within the last few years, or few months, or days, gone into the other world from our own midst, though disorderly in their desire to communicate.
 Our neighbors of ten years ago are now many of them there.
 Within the last twenty or thirty years a number nearly equal to our present population has passed into that life from Portland, from Boston, from New York, from New England, and so too, of course, from the whole United States, as well as every other part of the world.
 And the great majority of this vast concourse are still living in the world of spirits, untransferred as yet either to a higher or to a lower state of existence.
 There they are, with all their varied habits of thought, and many of their confirmed opinions, and with all the different degrees of moral development and character which they possessed here.

-This remark does not, of course, apply to the doctrine of the Anglican Church, and of the Episcopal, in this country, for that definitely affirms the existence of such a state.
+\ This remark does not, of course, apply to the doctrine of the Anglican Church, and of the Episcopal, in this courtry, for that definitely affirms the existence of such a state.

-A moment's reflection upon the facts of the case as they actually exist, will serve to show us that conversations held with this population, or communications received from them, must in like manner be exceedingly variable, and diverse in their kind and quality: and while, on the one hand, they would possess no kind of authority or reliability as revelations of religious or divine truth, so neither on the other hand would it answer to attribute to them en masse, without discrimination, the quality of infernal machinations or unmitigated falsities.
-Great discrimination is to be used in pronouncing upon their character. which are harmless, or which seem to direct the minds of many towards what is good, are not to be hastily confounded with those which are manifestly evil; we must judge of them precisely as we would judge of opinions and men in the world - by their contents and by their actions.
+A moment's reflection upon the facts of the case as they actually exist, will serve to show us that conversations held with this population, or communications received from them, must in like manner be exceedingly variable and diverse in their kind and quality.
+They will of course possess no authority or reliability whatever as revelations of religious or divine truth, And while many of them may appear harmless in character, or even give utterance to high and noble sentiments and sound moral maxims, yet on the whole their tendency will be found to be demoralizing, as the intercourse itself is disorderly, and only those spirits who love what is forbidden will be willing to enter into and keep up this familiarity with men in the world.
+They are revelations influenced from the wrong side of the spiritual world, and in the long run can tend only more and more to evil and error.
 This view, which from our study of the New Church philosophy and doctrines we are led to take, is fully verified, we believe, by a fair construction of all the phenomena which have thus far been reported to have occurred.